A dependant is either:

 The online application form contains details of all the supporting documents dependants are required to submit with their application.
 Where applicable, these documents are the same as the documents needed for student applicants applying from overseas.

 If you meet the following criteria you do not have to produce financial documentation when applying for your dependant visa:

-If you do not submit your visa application at the same time as the main applicant, you should make sure that you include in your application a copy of the main applicant's student visa.
+If you do not submit your visa application at the same time as the main applicant, you should make sure that you include a copy of the main applicant's student visa in your application.
 Your application form should state clearly that you are joining the main applicant who will be in the UK as a student.
 Dependants should be given the same period of leave as the student.

 In most cases, if your dependant visa is valid for 12 months or more, you will be allowed to work in the UK.